|

 and Fractional Melting, American Mineralogist 92: 1881-1898.

-•Bohrson WB, 2007, (INVITED), Insight into subvolcanic magma plumbing systems, Geology 35: 767-768.
+Insight into subvolcanic magma plumbing systems, Geology 35: 767-768.

-•Fowler, SJ, Spera FJ, Bohrson WA, Belkin HE, De Vivo B, 2007, Phase Equilibria Constraints on the Chemical and Physical Evolution
+•Fowler, SJ, Spera FJ, Bohrson WA, Belkin HE, De Vivo B, 2007,

 of the Campanian Ignimbrite, Journal of Petrology 48: 459-493.

-•Bohrson WA, Spera FJ, Fowler SJ, Belkin HE, DeVivo B, Rolandi G, 2006, (INVITED), Petrogenesis of the Campanian Ignimbrite: Implications for
+•Bohrson WA, Spera FJ, Fowler SJ, Belkin HE, DeVivo B, Rolandi G, 2006, Petrogenesis of the Campanian Ignimbrite: Implications for

 Crystal-Melt Separation and Open-System Processes from Major and Trace Elements and Th Isotope Data,